sean21johnson/expedition-takehome/README.md

 **Bonus points:**

-Using the Google Maps Static API, replace the static map background image with a dynamically generated one instead
+    - Using the Google Maps Static API, replace the static map background image with a dynamically generated one instead

+**Start application using Live Server extension**